dreadatour/Flake8Lint/README.md

 **With the Package Control plug-in:** The easiest way to install Python Flake8 Lint is through Package Control, which can be found at this site: http://wbond.net/sublime_packages/package_control

-Once you install Package Control, restart Sublime Text and bring up the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
+Once you install Package Control, restart Sublime Text and bring up the Command Palette (<kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on OS X, <kbd>Control</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Linux/Windows).
 Select "Package Control: Install Package", wait while Package Control fetches the latest package list, then select Python Flake8 Lint when the list appears.
 The advantage of using this method is that Package Control will automatically keep Python Flake8 Lint up to date with the latest version.

 **Manual installation:** Download the latest source from [GitHub](https://github.com/dreadatour/Flake8Lint/zipball/master), unzip it and rename the folder to "Python Flake8 Lint".
 Put this folder into your Sublime Text "Packages" directory.